nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 what to do."

 "Half a mo'," said the boxer, looking suspiciously at the bedroom door.
 "He's a leary cove that wants watching.
-I sup- pose he's not listening?"
+I suppose he's not listening?"

 "How can he be listening with that music going?"